mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-32"></a>
 [Back to top](#top)
 ## TX-32 -- Rep. Pete Sessions (R)
+### Committees
+Pete Sessions is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $5,003,000.00 in SC HEP grants.